 - The Last Judgment was a matter of a dispute between Cardinal Gian Pietro Carafa and Michelangelo.
 The mural painting represented nude figures and the Artist was accused of immorality and obscenity.
 Carafa and Monsignor Sernini (ambassador of Mantua) organized a censorship campaign (known as the "Fig leaf campaign") to remove the fresco.

 - The pope's master of ceremonies Biagio da Cesena said it was shameful that in such a holy place all those naked figures had been represented and fresco was a decoration of a public bath or a tavern but not a papal chapel.
 For this reason, Michelangelo represented him in the fresco as Minos, the judge of the Hell.
 It is said that when Biagio da Cesena complained to the Pope, the pontiff replied that his jurisdiction did not include Hell for whose portrait it would have been left where he was.

 - The genitals represented in the fresco were later covered by the artist Daniele da Volterra, who for this reason was called "Il Braghettone", from the Italian word “braghe” (pants).

 Now that you know all the secrets about this amazing place, you just have to visit it!
-Learn about our Vatican Museums and Sistine Chapel Tour.
+Learn about our Vatican Museums in-depth with Sistine Chapel and Painting Gallery.